Italy leads Europe reopening borders as virus strikes Latam

 The United States, with the highest death toll, and Latin America have emerged as new centres for infections of COVID-19 that has killed more than 380,000 people worldwide since it first emerged in China late last year.

-Across the globe, nations are cautiously reopening schools, beaches and businesses and returning to life after months of quarantine, even as some still face rising cases.
+Across the globe, nations are cautiously reopening schools, businesses and returning to life after months of quarantine.

-Italy -- the first country badly hammered in Europe -- is leading the way to restart, hoping tourism will revive its recession-hit economy three months after the nation closed.
+Italy -- the first country badly hammered in Europe -- is leading the way to restart, hoping tourism will revive its recession-hit economy three months after the nation shut down.

 But with health experts warning over reopening too quickly, some fear foreign visitors may be reluctant to travel.